 A study of the social, economic, political and moral setting in which present-day American education functions.

-208. Workshop in Community Influences on Learning and

-Curriculum Planning (3 or 6)

-Prerequisite: Teaching experience.
+208. Workshop in Community Influences on Learning and Curriculum Planning (3 or 6) Prerequisite: Teaching experience.

 Advanced study of community influences on learning and child growth and development, and of group techniques; implications for curriculum planning.
 Provides opportunity for work on individual problems of the participants.

+Procedures of Investigation

+211. Procedures of Investigation and Report (3)

+Research methods in education.
+Location, selection, and analysis of professional literature.
+Methods of investigation, data analysis, and reporting.
+Required of all applicants for advanced degrees in education.
+(Formerly Education 290A-290B.)

 Educational Psychology

 220. Advanced Educational Psychology (3)

 Prerequisite: Education 110 or 111.

 Advanced study of the research and its application to learning and human growth.
-221. Seminar in Educational Measurement (3) Prerequisite, one of the following: Education 150, 151, 152.
+221. Seminar in Educational Measurement (3) Prerequisite, one of the following: Education 120, 151, 152.
 Problems in educational testing.
 Emphasis upon construction, administration, and validation of teacher-made tests.
 222. The Gifted Child (3) Prerequisites: Education 110, or 111 and 112.